pysys-test/pysys-test/docs/UserGuide.rst

 - **runner plugins**; these are instantiated just once per invocation of PySys, by the BaseRunner, before `pysys.baserunner.BaseRunner.setup()` is called.
 Unlike test plugins, any processes or state they maintain are shared across all tests.
-These can be used to starts servers/VMs that are shared across tests, or to generate code coverage reports during cleanup after all tests have executed.
+These can be used to start servers/VMs that are shared across tests.
   Runner plugins are configured with ``<runner-plugin classname="..." alias="..."/>`` and can be any Python class provided it a method ``setup(self, runner)`` (and no constructor arguments).

   Runner plugins that generate output files/directories should by default put that output under either the `runner.output <pysys.baserunner.BaseRunner>` directory, or (for increased prominence) the ``runner.output+'/..'`` directory (which is typically ``testRootDir`` unless an absolute ``--outdir`` path was provided).

+- **writer plugins**: this kind of plugin has existed in PySys for many releases and are effectively a special kind of runner plugin with extra callbacks to allow them to write test results and/or output files to a variety of destinations.
+Writers must implement a similar but different interface to other runner plugins; see `pysys.writer` for details.
+They can be used for everything from writing test outcome to an XML file, to archiving output files, to collecting files from each test output and using them to generate a code coverage report during cleanup at the end of the run.

-Plugin classes should have a static field for any plugin configuration property, which defines the default value and (implicitly) the type.
-After construction of each plugin, a plugin.XXX attribute is assigned with the actual value of each plugin property (before the plugin's setup method is called).
+To make your plugin configurable, add a static field for each plugin property, which defines the default value and (implicitly) the type.
+After construction of each plugin, an attribute is assigned with the actual value of each plugin property so each property can be accessed using ``self.propname`` (by the time the plugin's setup method is called).
 In addition to plugin properties, ``pysys run -Xkey=value`` command line options for the plugin (if needed) can be accessed using the runner's `pysys.baserunner.BaseRunner.getXArg()` method.

 A test plugin could look like this::